tanivelisse/Yucaju-API-App/README.md

 README.md

-## API
+## API Doc

-This describes the resources that make up the official Yucaju App REST API
+This API Doc includes all the resources that make up the official Yucaju App REST API

 #### Current Version: